activeloopai/shared-github-actions/.github/actions/1password-secret-export/README.md

 - 1Password item must be of category `SECURE_NOTE`
 - The action automatically installs the 1Password CLI

-## Security Considerations

-- Only items with category `SECURE_NOTE` are allowed for security reasons
-- Service account tokens should be stored as GitHub encrypted secrets
-- The action uses error handling to prevent sensitive information leakage
-- Fields named `notesPlain` are automatically excluded from export

 ## Environment Variables

 The action sets the following internal environment variables: